Below, you'll find a few collections of my photos.

 1981 - The dark hours

-In 1981, the South African rugby team visited to play in New Zealand.
+Forty one years ago, in 1981, the South African rugby team visited to play in New Zealand.
 Many felt the tour shouldn't happen because of the racist apartheid regime in place in South Africa at that time.
 There were protests in the streets and at rubgy matches.

 I was in Wellington at the time and that's where these photos were taken - after dark, in the streets and at Civic Square.